BossDaily/letour-guide/README.md

 5. `npm run server` to start up the websocket server

+When pushing a new version to cs-lab, update the .env with the new version, create a new folder in cs-lab public_html (ex: v0.04), and copy the dist and public folders there, as well as `package.json` and `package-lock.json`.

 Astro comes with [Tailwind](https://tailwindcss.com) support out of the box.
 This example showcases how to style your Astro project with Tailwind.